The Playbook on Founder Philosophy

 Let moments of doubt be just that – a moment.
 Acknowledge the self-doubt as it arises, but don’t dwell on it.
 The difference between people who get consumed by it and those who don’t is mindset.

 Get comfortable with feedback.
 Receiving feedback is a common trigger for self-doubt.
-Get comfortable with receiving it so the action of hearing it doesn’t deal a blow to your self confidence.
+Get comfortable with receiving it so the action of hearing it doesn’t deal a blow to your self-confidence.

 Be authentic.
 The more you show up as your full self, the less you have to try and fit the mold of “how you think you should act.”